ArtemHaidei/shipment-management/README.md

 ### Getting Started

-The API is designed to accept form-encoded request bodies, making it easy to interact with using common HTTP methods.
+The API is designed to accept form-encoded request bodies, making it easy to interact using common HTTP methods.
 ___

 # Installation

 ### For Unix-based systems

-* There is a **Mackefile** to install the dependencies and run the server.
+* There is a **Makefile** to install the dependencies and run the server.
-* You need to have global **Python 3.10** or higher installed on your system.
+* You must have global **Python 3.10** or higher installed on your system.

 ___

-For creating env/ directory:
+For creating an env/ directory:

 ```bash
 make env